DioxusLabs/dioxus/README.md

 Asynchronous components are powerful but can also be easy to misuse as they pause rendering for the component and its children.
 Refer to the concurrent guide for information on how to best use async components.

 ## Examples
-We use `diopack` to build and test webapps.
+We use the dedicated `dioxus-cli` to build and test dioxus web-apps.
 This can run examples, tests, build web workers, launch development servers, bundle, and more.
 It's general purpose, but currently very tailored to Dioxus for liveview and bundling.
-If you've not used it before, `cargo install --path pacakages/diopack` will get it installed.
+If you've not used it before, `cargo install --path pacakages/dioxus-cli` will get it installed.
+This CLI tool should feel like using `cargo` but with 1st party support for assets, bundling, and other important dioxus-specific features.

 Alternatively, `trunk` works but can't run examples.